josephsl/wintenApps/readme.md

 * NVDA plays location beep for map locations.
 * When using street side view and if "use keyboard" option is enabled, NVDA will announce street addresses as you use arrow keys to navigate the map.

+## Microsoft Solitaire Collection

+* NVDA will announce names of cards and card decks.

 ## Microsoft Store